 PhD Student 2 (to be hired from Helmholtz Fund)

-Russian Side:
+Russian Side: MIPT, MePhI, MSU, JINR

+MIPT: full name

+Russian PI, Groupleader MIPT

 Aushev Tagir, Prof. Dr.

 corresponding member of the Russian Academy of Sciences, head of the laboratory of high energy physics (MIPT); member of the Belle Collaboration since 1999, leader of the MIPT group in the Belle and Belle II Collaborations since 2015, KEK, Japan, leader of the MIPT group in CMS Collaboration @CERN since 2015; in 2015-2017 being vice-rector of MIPT was responsible for the research and strategic development of the University, under his lead the University improved its position in the Times Higher Education Physical Sciences ranking from 100+ to the 48th.
 Awards: Medal of the Russian Academy of Sciences (2005), grant of the President of the Russian Federation (2005).
 Owner of the grant for Switzerland-Russian scientific cooperation (2012-2013).
 Since 2007 – co-convener of the major research group at the Belle experiment dedicated to the CP violation measurements.
 The most recognizable result is the sin2beta measurement (2012), which is still the best measurement of this parameter in the World.

+Filatov Oleg,

-Filatov Oleg (master student, MIPT) working in the field of B physics @CMS with the machine learning successfully applied in the context of searching for rare Bs meson decays.
+master student, MIPT, working in the field of B physics @CMS with the machine learning successfully applied in the context of searching for rare Bs meson decays.
 Good familiarity with Higgs to tau tau analysis in the emu channel as a part of the summer student project @DESY.
 Currently interested in application of deep adversarial learning in HEP.

+Korpachev Sergey,

+PhD student, MIPT), first year PhD student of MIPT, working on the development of methods of reconstruction of events in detectors with highly granular calorimeters for an electron-positron collider.
+Master at MEPhI on measurement and simulation of the characteristics of scintillation tiles with silicon photomultipliers for highly granular calorimeters.

+MePhI ….
+Full name

+Groupleader MePhI

+Parygin Pavel

-Parygin Pavel (Engineer, MEPhI) engineer in microelectronics and solid-state electronics.
+Engineer, MEPhI, engineer in microelectronics and solid-state electronics.
 For his PhD he works on the Development of radiation tolerant silicon photomultipliers for high energy physics experiments, with data obtained from CMS the detector and in the laboratory.

+Bychkova Oksana

-Bychkova Oksana (PhD student, MEPhI) graduated with honors from MEPhI last year.
+PhD student, MEPhI, graduated with honors from MEPhI last year.
 The subject of her master's thesis was “Calibration and monitoring of SiPM-based detection modules for CMS Hadron Calorimeter”.
 Now she is a 2nd year PhD student at MEPhI and her work is connected with research and development of the SiPM-based neutron monitor for the CMS experiment.

-Korpachev Sergey (PhD student, MIPT), first year PhD student of MIPT, working on the development of methods of reconstruction of events in detectors with highly granular calorimeters for an electron-positron collider.
-Master at MEPhI on measurement and simulation of the characteristics of scintillation tiles with silicon photomultipliers for highly granular calorimeters.

-Volkov Petr (young scientist, Age 30), SINP MSU staff Junior Researcher, member of the CMS collaboration with good background in computing, algorithm development and machine learning in HEP.Co-author of 25 CMS publications, 4 patents, talks at national and international conferences.
-Presently focused on the development of DL technique to the data analysis of top quark production at the LHC.
+SINP MSU… full name

+Groupleader:

 Lukina, Olga, Dr.,

 SINP MSU staff Senior Scientist.
 Experiment participation: ZEUS (HERA), CMS (LHC), former: MIRABELLE (IHEP, Protvino), E632 (FNAL).
 SINP MSU Group Leader at ZEUS, coordinator for the national forward physics group at CMS supported by the MSHE of the RF, strong experience in detector technology development as well as complex physics analyses.
 Current interests are in experimental measurements on new physics searches.

+Volkov Petr ,

+young scientist, Age 30, SINP MSU staff Junior Researcher, member of the CMS collaboration with good background in computing, algorithm development and machine learning in HEP.Co-author of 25 CMS publications, 4 patents, talks at national and international conferences.
+Presently focused on the development of DL technique to the data analysis of top quark production at the LHC.

+JINR .. full name - Hosting Institute

+Groupleader:

 Korenkov, Vladimir, Prof., Dr. of Engineering,

 Director of the Laboratory of Information Technologies, JINR.
 Director of the Laboratory “Cloud technologies and Big Data analytics” of the Plekhanov Russian University of Economics.
 Has high achievements in the fields of computing and networking, grid technologies, high-performance and distributed computing, parallel computations, visualization and multimedia systems and database applications.